mohammedmubashir2019-gif/End-to-End-E-commerce-Analytics-Platform/README.md

 ## Project Overview

-This project demonstrates the complete development of an end-to-end e-commerce analytics platform using Python, SQLite, and Power BI.
+This project demonstrates the development of an end-to-end e-commerce analytics platform using Python, SQLite, and Power BI.
 The objective is to transform raw sales data into meaningful business insights through data cleaning, database management, analytical processing, interactive dashboards, and automated reporting.

 The project follows a complete analytics workflow beginning with data preprocessing in Python, storing the cleaned data in a SQLite database, performing business analysis using SQL queries, creating interactive Power BI dashboards, and generating automated analytical reports.

 ---

-## Objectives
+## Features

-The project aims to:
+- Data cleaning and preprocessing using Python

-- Clean and preprocess the raw e-commerce sales dataset.
+- SQLite database creation and management
-- Store the processed data in a SQLite database.
+- SQL-based business analysis
-- Perform SQL-based business analysis.
+- Exploratory Data Analysis (EDA)
-- Analyse sales, profit, discount, quantity, customer segments, products, and regional performance.
+- KPI calculation and performance analysis
-- Build interactive Power BI dashboards for business decision-making.
+- Interactive Power BI dashboards
-- Generate an automated analytical report using Python.
+- Automated analytical report generation

 ---